 The centerpiece of the White Barn Inn, this classy dining room—carved out of, yes, a barn—attracts gourmands from far and wide.
 The space is half the fun, with its soaring interior and an eclectic collection of country antiques displayed in a hayloft; window displays are changed with the seasons.
-Chef Derek Bissonnette took over in 2015 from longtime chef Jonathan Cartwright, and he’s continued his predecessor’s traditions of changing up the menu frequently and privileging local produce, fish, and game: Recent options on the prix-fixe menu included a Guinea hen roulade with foraged mushroom risotto and a lobster fettuccini with carrot, ginger, snow peas, and cognic butter.
-Fresh, terrific intermezzo courses of fruit soups or sorbets are still a standard.
-The tasting menu is similarly seasonal, if a bit more exotic (think smoked bone marrow with bacon jam and chimichurri) and paired with selections from a first-in-class wine cellar.
+Chef Matthew Padilla took over the kitchen in 2017, and he’s continued a long tradition of changing up the menu frequently and privileging local produce, fish, and game: Recent options on the four-course prix-fixe menu included oven-roasted duck breast, glazed with honey and served with huckleberry mostarda and shaved black truffles, and melt-in-your mouth short rib alongside delicata squash and pureed onion.
+There’s also a six-course lobster menu and a first-in-class wine cellar.
 Service is astonishingly attentive and knowledgeable, capping the experience.

 Little Barn, a new and more casual bistro next door, is similarly impressive, without the prix-fixe or the dress code, but it’s hard to beat the original dining room.

 Still one of Maine’s best meals.